michaelvl/helm2yaml/README.md

 `helm2yaml` allows filtering resources with hooks such that e.g. separate pre-install, ordinary and post-install resources can be rendered to three different YAML files by running `helm2yaml` three times with different filtering settings.
 Use `--hook-filter` to specify filtered resources.
+Hook filters are values to compare to the value of annotation `helm.sh/hook`.
+An empty string matches resources with no such annotation.

 ### Notes